WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Enhacements to Pack Solution task and improved logging
 Set Version task now allows setting version on extracted solution files
 Updating version as part of Export/Pack Solution task is now deprecated.
 These will be removed in next release.
 Use the Set Version task instead.

+**9.7.x**
+Added task to retrieve missing components for a solution zip in a target instance
+Added task to retrieve missing dependencies for a solution in a given source instance

 For more information on changes between versions, check the commits and releases on GitHub